rreid12/ArchivesOfBabel/README.md

 	java -jar AoBApplication.jar <path to database file>

-Be sure to add your system’s absolute path to the database file at the end of the command to ensure that the program can properly connect to the AoB Database.
+Be sure to add your systemâ€™s absolute path to the database file at the end of the command to ensure that the program can properly connect to the AoB Database.
 If done correctly, the front page of the application should appear.

 PLEASE NOTE: